giovanniboscu/continuous-section-field/actions-examples/histwin/csf_to_openfast/OpenFAST_analysis_desc.md

 The description above is supported by:

 1. OpenFAST documentation
    - OpenFAST is a framework for simulating the **coupled dynamic response** of wind turbines in the **time domain**.

 2. OpenFAST solver documentation
    - `CompElast = 1` selects **ElastoDyn** as the structural-dynamics module.

 3. ElastoDyn input documentation
    - The ElastoDyn primary input file defines structural modeling options, geometry, and initial conditions.

 4. ElastoDyn theory documentation
    - ElastoDyn computes structural kinematics including positions, velocities, and accelerations.

----

-## Final definition

-> The workflow generates a valid OpenFAST input set that enables a time-domain structural-dynamics simulation of the system using ElastoDyn.